How to prepare for your online therapy sessions with me

 Make sure you are in a quiet space where you will not be interrupted.
 The aim is to find a safe, confidential space for you to talk, just as if you were in my studio.
 For that reason, make sure someone else is looking after the kids/pets and you will not be interrupted.
 (Personal note.
 I find that cats are total drama queens as soon as you start a call and start wandering in front of the camera.)

 Make sure there is space for you to stand up and lie down on the floor so that we can do breathwork and movement without you stubbing your toe or tripping over something.
-For this reason, sitting in your car is not ideal.
+For this reason, sitting in your car is not ideal, but we can do it if that’s the only option.

 Make sure you have the volume up on your computer speakers.